rajeshalda/interval-version-0.3/README.md

 ---

-## Teams Application Access Policies

-To restrict app access to specific users or groups, configure **Teams Application Access Policies**:
-- **Policy Creation**: Use `New-CsApplicationAccessPolicy`.
-- **Policy Assignment**: Use `Grant-CsApplicationAccessPolicy`.
-- **Verification**: Use `Get-CsApplicationAccessPolicy`.

----

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

----

-## Contributing
-Feel free to fork this repository, submit pull requests, or report issues.

----

 ## Troubleshooting

 - **403 Forbidden**:
   - Ensure the app has the correct API permissions.
   - Verify that the **Teams Application Access Policy** is correctly assigned to the user or group.
-- **No Data Found**:
-  - Check if the target user has valid Teams meetings in the last 7 days.
-  - Verify the target user’s UPN or object ID.

-For any issues, contact the repository owner or create a GitHub issue.
+- **Group Policy Assignment Issues**:
+  - Ensure the group exists in Azure AD.
+  - Confirm group members and their UPNs are correct.

+---

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.